microsoft/service-fabric-observer/Documentation/Observers.md

 | [SFConfigurationObserver](#sfconfigurationobserver) | Records information about the currently installed Service Fabric runtime environment. |

 # Fabric Observers - What they do and how to configure them

+You can quickly get started by reading [this](/Documentation/Using.md).

 ## AppObserver
 Observer that monitors CPU usage, Memory use, and Disk space